 Initial testing with Will's pack turned out pretty well

-One of the biggest complications we're facing for this trip is that Will has to travel to Mass. for most of the week prior to our departure.
-He arrives home late on August first, and we leave for Alaska on the second.
+One of the biggest complications we're facing on this trip is that Will has to travel to Massachusetts for most of the week prior to our departure; arriving home late on August first, and we leave for Alaska on the second.
 To stay safe, we're going to sleep-in and take it kinda easy on the first day.
-What that means is that he has to pack for both trips prior to departing to Mass.
-Luckily he has just enough underwear! 😆
+What that means is that Will has to pack for both trips prior to departing to Massachusetts.

-This is all we're taking ... those three packs ... for 12 days.
+This is all we're taking - those three packs - for 12 days.
 This is unprecedented for us.
 Of course, the lie in that statement is that the airplane survival pack (with camp stove, water, tent, sleeping bag, etc.) life vests, boots, airplane emergency pack (oil, tools, windshield cleaner, etc.) will be coming along for the ride as well.
-I'll update you with the eventual weights of everything, and a weight and balance report.